 Crypto exchange storage

 We’ve covered this above, but crypto exchanges and other custodial wallets have issues.
 They’re hacked - regularly.
 With millions in funds in a given exchange, they work like a honeypot for hackers.
 On top of this, there's always the risk that they don't have adequate reserves to hold steady should there ever be a bank run, as with the FTX collapse.

 This said, the upside of using a larger crypto exchange is that in some instances - they’re able to cover their losses if there is a hack.
-For example, in 2019 Binance lost 7,000 BTC, but as the world’s largest exchange, they also had the funds to cover the losses.
+For example, in 2019 Binance lost 7,000 BTC, but as the world’s largest exchange, it also had the funds to cover the losses.
 Smaller exchanges often don’t have this luxury - nor do they have the funds to put into building stronger security - which often makes them far less secure.

 However, storing crypto on an exchange is often a necessity.
 You need to store crypto with a given exchange - at least temporarily - to make the transactions you want to make.
-You can lessen your risk of loss or theft by only storing what you need on a crypto exchange and using other storage solutions for crypto you plan to HODL.
+You can lessen your risk of loss or theft by only storing what you need on a crypto exchange and using other storage solutions for the crypto you plan to HODL.

-Of course, there’s always decentralized exchanges (dex).
+Of course, there are always decentralized exchanges (dex).
 These don’t require you to give up custody of your private keys - but they’ve got their own issues.
-Liquidity, limited recovery ability due to a lack of KYC verification and security being the top risks for your assets.
+Liquidity, limited recovery ability due to a lack of KYC verification, and security are the top risks for your assets.
 Most of the time, when you use a dex - you’re going to be using a software wallet (hot wallet) to do so and these come with their own pros and cons.

 Software wallet storage